 Don’t use WD40 or similar for sticking key problems.
 Possibly short term success but long term disaster!

 Don’t believe everything you read on the internet (including this, obviously!)
 There are loads of music forum sites, various blogging sites, DIY fix it sites etc. which between them have huge amounts of information, posts and replies about repairing musical instruments.
 Although some of this information is useful, unfortunately an awful lot of it is complete rubbish.
-Very often you find classic examples of the blind leading the blind!

 Do be honest with yourself about what you can and can’t do.
 In order to attempt any work on any musical instrument you MUST be the sort of person who is very, very good at taking things apart and putting them back together.
 If you’ve “had a go” and get in a mess it will almost certainly cost you more to have it fixed properly afterwards.
 Even though I’m extremely good at this it will take longer (and therefore cost more) if some well-intentioned owner presents me with a kit of parts – the result of dismantling their machine and being unable to get it back together again – usually having lost various screws, put others back in the wrong places, stripped threads, put long screws where short ones should go and screwed straight through a circuit board!
 Yes, these things happen all too frequently!